- Freshmen Students

 - Contact Admissions

 TLU follows a rolling admission policy, which means that an admissions decision is made after the application file is completed by the applicant.
-A freshman student application is considered complete only after all items on the application checklist have been received.
+A student's application is considered complete only after all required documents have been received.

-- Official transcript(s) from every institution attended—even if no credit was earned, a transcript is required.
+- Official transcript(s) from every institution attended (including dual credit)—even if no credit was earned, a transcript is required

-- Recommendation letter from someone familiar with your academic background.
+NOTE: A recommendation letter from someone familiar with your academic background is preferred, but not required.

 - A maximum of 68 hours may be transferred from community colleges to Texas Lutheran University.
 For students with more than 68 hours, the 68 hours that best complete the degree plan as of the first semester the student attends TLU will be transferred.
 No changes may be made to the choice of transferred hours after the student starts classes at TLU.